| FNI PUBLICATION

 Perspective, Vol 31, No 2, 2007, pp. 155-191.

-policy, relating these to Chinas stance in global climate change
+Chinas climate change policy, relating these to Chinas stance in

-policymakers, and remains a foreign policy issue.
-China is an active
+the countrys policymakers, and remains a foreign policy issue.
+China is

-that China itself prefers to use in its climate change efforts.
+of the channels that China itself prefers to use in its climate change

 'The Need for Energy Efficiency Cooperation'